 So why aren’t the applications flooding in?
 Well, amid a growing recruitment crisis in the industry it can be a difficult time to be looking for new staff.
-As a result, making sure that you get your application seen by the right people is essential to hiring the best staff for your setting.
+As a result, making sure that you get your application seen by the right people is essential to hiring the best staff for your early years setting.

 That’s why we’ve given you a rundown of the best ways to promote your job advertisement, and help you find the right solution for your budget and needs.

 How do you look for a job nowadays?
 Young, old, somewhere in between, the chances are the people you’re looking for are not looking in the classified section of your local newspaper anymore.
-If you want your job description to appear when people write “Nursery jobs near me” into Google, job boards are a safe place to start.
+If you want your job description to appear when most people write “Nursery jobs near me” into Google, job boards are a safe place to start.

 NurseryWorld is one of the leading childcare publications in the UK, and their job site is no different.
 It regularly appears at the top of search engine results across the country and they boast some impressive services.
 If you’re willing to pay a little more money, you can have the job personally promoted on their website, email and facebook pages.
 Prices range from £199-£580 per post.

 Is your nursery already signed up with daynurseries.co.uk?
 If you choose their enhanced package, you have access to a whole host of features, one of which is 10 featured job postings.
 They boast 4.3 million yearly users and an email list of over 20,000, and by paying for the package, you also receive an enhanced listing on their website, helping you to attract new parents.
 Packages start at £220.